 Later, Sister Lourdes returned to the Maryknoll Sisters Center, NY where she served for three years as a journalist, photographer, graphic artist and filmmaker in the Sisters Communications Office.

-Sister Lourdes Fernandez returned to Albania October 6, 2006, and collaborated with a Dominican community in Elbasan teaching values education in both Albanian and English.
-She was first missioned to Albania in February, 1995 and lived in Pogradec for seven years in response to the need to help the church in Eastern Europe.
-Sister Lourdes describes these years, “It’s been an experience of epiphany, a manifestation of God present.
+Sister Lourdes was first assigned to Albania on October 6th 2006, in response to the invitation to help the church in Eastern Europe.
+She lived in Pogradec until 2002 where she collaborated with a Dominican community in Elbasan teaching values education in both Albanian and English.
+Describing those years in her own words, Sister said, “It’s been an experience of epiphany, a manifestation of God present.
 For me, it’s been a profound experience of the mystery of God.”

 Albania, a nation in isolation for four decades under the dictator Enver Hoxha, opened its doors to the international community after the collapse of the cold war in 1991.
 In Hoxha’s time, Albania was proclaimed as the world’s first atheistic state.
 During that time, Islam, Orthodox Christianity, and Catholicism were widely persecuted.
 Maryknoll Sisters opted to go as pioneers to Pogradec, where there was no Catholic presence and where grandmothers had kept alive a thirst for God in their children and grandchildren.

 At first, the Maryknoll Sisters rented three rooms for meetings, classes and a chapel.
 The children, adolescents and young adults asked for classes in English.
 When music, art and the Bible were offered, they came to those, too.
 After each class, the Sisters invited anyone who wished to stay and pray with them and were amazed at the positive response.
 One remarked in the chapel that “it’s a small church, but the whole world is in it!”